Single image reflection removal via learning with multi-image constraints: Experiments

 \subsection{Subtraction and Clipping Image Model}

 \textbf{Implementation Details.} Following \cite{fan2017generic}, we collect around 17,000 natural images from PASCAL VOC dataset as the data source of the image synthesis approach, while 5\% of them are treated as test data and the left are training data.
-During the network training process, we randomly sampled two images from the training split to synthesize the reflection images online.
-We directly adopt \cite{fan2017generic}'s method to generate our training data.
+To synthesize the multiple reflection images for training, we freeze the background layer and only change the reflection layer.
+To be specific, we randomly choose a natural image $B^\prime$ and $n$ different natural images $R_1^\prime, R_2^\prime, ..., R_n^\prime$ to represent the background and reflection respectively.
+We feed each background-reflection pair $<B^\prime,R_i^\prime>$ to the image synthesis models to generate the reflection image.
+The subtraction and clipping image model is proposed in \cite{fan2017generic} which avoids the brightness overflow issue by subtracting an adaptively computed value followed by the clipping operation.
+The process is summarized in Figure \ref{fig:sub_model}.

 Our framework is implemented in PyTorch.
 Our deep network is optimized by Adam with mini-batch size as 8.
 Some specifics about our training setting: initial learning rate (0.01), training epoch number (60), $\lambda_1$ (15), $\lambda_2$ (20).

 \textbf{Results.} To evaluate our algorithm on the real images, we randomly collect around 30 reflection images that feature strong and blurry reflections, and conduct a user study among 40 users.
-They are asked to pick the best visual result among 8 approaches for each example, and we evaluate the user selections for each method in Table \ref{table:experiment}\footnote{Due to inaccessibility to \cite{wan2018crrn}'s codes or trained model, their results are not present for the subtraction and clipping image model.}.
-We also experiment by replacing the proposed loss functions with the supervision losses for training on the ground truth data following \cite{zhang2018single}.
-The corresponding qualitative results are demonstrated in Figure \ref{figure:fanICCV} (\cite{fan2017generic}'s test images) and \ref{figure:collected} (self-collected images).
+They are asked to pick the best visual result among all approaches for each example\footnote{Due to inaccessibility to \cite{wan2018crrn}'s codes or trained model, their results are not present for the subtraction and clipping image model.}, and we evaluate the user selections for each method in Table \ref{table:experiment}.
+Input reflection images are not included in the user study.
+The corresponding qualitative results are demonstrated in Figure \ref{figure:fanICCV} (\cite{fan2017generic}'s test images) and Figure \ref{figure:collected} (self-collected images).